 It has been another incredibly busy year for Bioenergy International.
 Canada and Finland, both forest countries celebrated 150 and 100 years as independent nations respectively.
 2017 also marked a full year of 365/24/7 presence since the website launch in mid-October 2016.
 One general observation when going through the 1 300 plus news items published during 2017 is that it has been a year where the law of unintended consequences has been seemingly prominent in a broad biomass to energy context.

-The law of unintended consequences is loosely defined as actions of people, policymakers and government always have effects that are unintended or at least unanticipated.
-One of the most striking examples 2017 was US President Trump’s announcement June 1 to withdraw the US from the Paris Agreement.
+The law of unintended consequences is loosely defined as actions of people, policymakers, and government that always have effects that are unintended or at least unanticipated.
+One of the most striking examples of 2017 was US President Trump’s announcement on June 1 to withdraw the US from the Paris Agreement.
 Ironic as it may seem but President Trump’s America first climate (in)actions may well turn out to be the unintended push needed to put America first pulling everyone else along in its wake.

-Though the US as a country may rescind on its leadership role, US cities and states have stepped up redoubling efforts.
-It is significant because as World Resources Institute (WRI) pointed out, if the states in the US that support the Paris Agreement were a country, they would be the 5th largest economy, 6th largest emitter and 12th most populous country.
+Though the US as a country may rescind its leadership role, US cities and states have stepped up redoubling efforts.
+It is significant because as World Resources Institute (WRI) pointed out if the states in the US that support the Paris Agreement were a country, they would be the 5th largest economy, 6th largest emitter, and 12th most populous country.

-Other regions and countries too are stepping up efforts including the world’s two most populated countries, China and India that together account for around 35 percent of the global population with circa 1.4 and 1.34 billion respectively.
-With population densities of 150 and 450 per square kilometre respectively, both countries know too well the challenges associated with providing for its citizens – water, food, shelter, sanitation, energy and employment in a resource-constrained world.
+Other regions and countries too are stepping up efforts including the world’s two most populated countries, China and India which together account for around 35 percent of the global population with circa 1.4 and 1.34 billion respectively.
+With population densities of 150 and 450 per square kilometre respectively, both countries know too well the challenges associated with providing for their citizens – water, food, shelter, sanitation, energy, and employment in a resource-constrained world.
 Against this background, it is encouraging that China-EU assumes a climate leadership role.

 Argentine soybean oil-derived biodiesel, soy methyl ester (SME) also took a hit during 2017 as both the US and Europe slapped on anti-dumping and countervailing duties.
 Yet EU’s “systematic discrimination” of its own crop-based biofuels pales in comparison to the misdirected abhorrence of the globally traded vegetable oil that happens to be produced in countries outside of the EU, palm oil and its derivatives such as palm kernel oil (PKO) and palm fatty acid distillate (PFAD).

-Little wonder that Neste settled on Singapore for its planned HVO capacity expansion while both Total and Eni are scrambling for alternative feedstocks.
-Herein lies another potential unintended consequence – increased export of palm oil to the EU in the form of UCO, double counted and without demands on sustainability certification.
+Little wonder Neste settled on Singapore for its planned HVO capacity expansion while both Total and Eni are scrambling for alternative feedstocks.
+Herein lies another potential unintended consequence – increased export of palm oil to the EU in the form of UCO, double-counted and without demands on sustainability certification.